4ni1ak/simple-exercises-in-c/Grade Average Calculator/README.md

   1. Clone or download the repository.
   2. Open the terminal and navigate to the directory where the program is saved.
-  3. Compile the program using gcc grade_calculator.c -o grade_calculator.
+  3. Compile the program using gcc grade_calculator.c -o grade_calculator
-  4. Run the program using ./grade_calculator.
+  4. Run the program using ./grade_calculator
   5. Follow the prompts and enter the necessary information to calculate the grade average.

 ## Input Requirements ##